 The short answer to this is that it’s always better to buy if you can afford to do so.

-This is the cheapest, most cost effective option and you get all the benefits of ownership.
+This is the cheapest, most cost effective option in the long run and you get all the benefits of ownership.

-However, installation costs and the permanent effects on your home still means that you’re probably better off just buying.
+However, installation costs and the permanent effects on your home still means that you’re probably better off just buying it outright.

 Let’s assume the water softener rental cost is $20 – $30 each month.
-An affordable softener like Fleck can retail from $550 including shipping from places like Amazon.
+An affordable softener like Fleck can retail from $550 (including shipping) from places like Amazon.
 This investment pays for itself in about 2 years.
-This is because the longer you use your own device the more money you will save because renting costs will add up.
+This is because the longer you use your own device the more money you will save.
+Renting costs will add up.